 The damaged drays had to be repaired and we urgently needed to work out how to deal with Steph’s injury.
 Meanwhile we were about to embark on a horse-drawn tour of one of the remotest parts of Ireland.
 Steph couldn’t walk, but at first she was told that her plaster could come off in two weeks.
 But when we reached that deadline another hospital visit advised that this would actually need to be eight weeks.
 Sue couldn’t stay with us for that long, and so we had to ask Jill Swales, the student who had been doing lighting for us, if she would swap roles with Steph.

 We didn’t need to cancel any shows, and the performances were reasonable.
 But we all knew that the show was only just getting by, and it wasn’t improving in the way that we would normally expect it to as it bedded in.
-Having to grab short periods for rehearsal, and frequent trips to clinics with Steph took up all of our spare time, and people were getting tired.
+Having to grab short periods for rehearsal, and frequent trips to clinics with Steph took up all of our spare time.
 ‘Owing to the accident we were simply treading water…’ says one entry in the tour diary.
 Inevitably the incident left Steph feeling extremely dejected too.

 Then at the end of July, Gill’s back went, and she too was in a lot of pain.
 Kay Kennedy happened to be visiting and she volunteered to stand in for Jill.
-But Kay couldn’t stay with us for the duration of the tour, and after negotiating by phone with our office we decided that we had to fly a permanent replacement out from England.
-The whole experience was an illustration as to how fragile life on the road could be although it haas to be said that over 20 years of horse-drawn touring these turned out to be the most serious series of mishaps by far.
+But Kay couldn’t stay with us for the duration of the tour, and we decided that we had to fly a permanent replacement out from England.
+The whole experience was an illustration as to how fragile life on the road could be although it has to be said that in over 20 years of horse-drawn touring these turned out to be the most serious mishaps by far.
 We managed well, at least in the sense that the tour went ahead without cancellations.
 Other years we had other injuries, but either we were closer to home and able to substitute performers more easily, or the injuries healed themselves within a day or two.
-In 1987 however, there was no doubt that this string of unfortunate events adversely affected the quality of the production, as well as being an additional expense that we hadn’t planned for.
+In 1987 however, there was no doubt that this string of unfortunate events adversely affected the quality of the production.

 The Island – Inis Bofin